-Grape Berry Moth.
+Grape Berry Moth

 Grape berry moth (GBM) is familiar to most grape growers in our region.
 Despite this familiarity, managing this pest is still challenging, especially late in the growing season.
-I believe the key to successful management of GBM is having a good understanding of its phenology (timing of the different stages of its life-cycle), combined with scouting, so that management actions are properly timed.
+I believe the key to successful management of GBM is having a good understanding of its phenology (timing of the different stages of its life-cycle), combined with scouting and use of the Grape Berry Moth Degree Day Model found on NEWA, so that management actions are properly timed.
 Of course, getting good spray coverage on fruit is also critical, which can be a challenge in itself, especially later in the season for cultivars like Concord.

-GBM has several flights during the growing season (2-4) starting around bloom and continuing, in some years, into September.
+GBM has several flights during the growing season (3-4) starting around bloom and continuing, in some years, into September.
 A temperature-driven phenology model has been developed for GBM, using bloom date of wild grapes as the starting point for accumulating degree days (biofix), that helps predict timing of egg-laying associated with these flights.
 Knowing when most eggs are laid is important for effective chemical control since insecticides mostly target the young larvae before they have a chance to enter the berry where they are pretty protected.
 The GBM phenology model is available to growers through the Network for Environment and Weather Applications (NEWA) web site (http://newa.cornell.edu/) along with management guidelines.
 The model is most useful for timing the second and third flights of the season, but less helpful for timing subsequent flights.
 The reason is that by late season, the flight period becomes less synchronous and spread out such that eggs are being laid continually.
 Therefore, we are now recommending growers use the phenology model to time the second and third flights but beyond that, in warm years and for high risk sites, growers should continue spraying on a 7 to 10 day rotation until about mid-September when egg laying pretty much stops.
+NOTE: According to the Grape Berry Moth Degree Day Model: "If 1620 DD occurs prior to August 5, you can expect continuous pressure from grape berry moth through harvest.
+Model results are not good predictors of timing of population pressures."